 What is SafeMoon?

 SafeMoon is an altcoin created on the Binance Smart Chain.
-It was launched on March 8, 2021 in a fair launch where the devs burned all their tokens, and participated in the coin offering just like everyone else.
-In the short time that SafeMoon has been in existence it has added nearly 2.5 million users to its protocol, while burning over 40% of the total token supply.
+It was launched on March 8, 2021, in a fair launch where the devs burned all their tokens and participated in the coin offering just like everyone else.
+In the short time SafeMoon has been in existence, it has added nearly 2.5 million users to its protocol while burning over 40% of the total token supply.

-SafeMoon was created to address the issue of impermanent loss, and as an additional feature it promotes buying and holding its token rather than speculating to drive up the price.
+SafeMoon was created to address the issue of impermanent loss.
+As an additional feature, it promotes buying and holding its token rather than speculating to drive up the price.
 It does this through a “tax” on any transaction where SAFEMOON tokens are sold.

 One criticism of Bitcoin and similar cryptocurrencies is that they’ve strayed from their purpose.
 Initially created as an alternative to the centralized fiat currencies controlled by central bankers, Bitcoin and many other cryptocurrencies have become little more than commodities, with traders, investors, and speculators simply using them as investments and tradable assets.

-However some critics have come forward to attack SafeMoon, saying the token is a Ponzi scheme, a scam, and a shitcoin.
-That’s a serious accusation and one we will look at in more detail mater in this piece.
+However, some critics have come forward to attack SafeMoon, saying the token is a Ponzi scheme, a scam, and a shitcoin.
+That’s a serious accusation and one we will look at in more detail later in this piece.

 What Problem does SafeMoon Address?

-With the explosion of DeFi has come the problem of impermanent loss, and because so few investors understand the mechanisms that create impermanent loss there are many who have been sucked into the high APY yield-farming trap.
+With the explosion of DeFi has come the problem of impermanent loss.
+Because so few investors understand the mechanisms that create impermanent loss, many have been sucked into the high APY yield-farming trap.
 It’s not surprising.

 Seeing an APY of 100% or greater brings out the greed in most of us.
-Unfortunately what inevitably happens is the greedy trader gets pushed out by early investors who collect their profits and create the bursting of the valuation bubble.
+But unfortunately, what inevitably happens is the greedy trader gets pushed out by early investors who collect their profits and create the bursting of the valuation bubble.

-It is due to this dynamic that the adoption of static rewards, also known as reflection, is gaining increasing popularity.
+Due to this dynamic, the adoption of static rewards, also known as reflection, is gaining increasing popularity.
 Reflection seeks to eliminate the problem of impermanent loss caused by yield-farming.

 And SafeMoon uses three simple functions in each trade to combat impermanent loss and create a better protocol.
 These are Static Rewards (Reflection), Manual Token Burns, and Automatic Liquidity Pools.

-The SafeMoon developers feel that using static rewards can solve a number of problems associated with yield-farming.
-For one thing, because the reward amount is conditional on the trade volume of the token there is a reduction in selling pressure of the token caused by early adopters selling tokens after farming the insanely high APYs.
+The SafeMoon developers feel that using static rewards, also known as a hold-farming model, can solve several problems associated with yield-farming.
+For one thing, because the reward amount is conditional on the trade volume of the token, there is a reduction in selling pressure of the token caused by early adopters selling tokens after farming the insanely high APYs.

-Secondly, the mechanism is an incentive for users to continue holding their tokens, thus collecting an even greater number of tokens, similarly to the way dividends work for stock holders.
+Secondly, the mechanism is an incentive for users to continue holding their tokens, thus collecting an even greater number of tokens, similar to the way dividends work for stockholders.

 Burns have been used by a number of protocols, and sometimes they can make a difference, but not always.
-Continuous automated burns tend to have a positive impact in the early days of the project , however the impact slowly loses its momentum since the burn can't be controlled to maximize its impact.
+For example, continuous automated burns tend to have a positive impact in the project's early days; however, the effect slowly loses its momentum since the burn can't be controlled to maximise its impact.

-By contrast a burn that’s controlled by the team and based on project achievements can help keep community engagement high, and the impact on the token just as high.
-Cypto communities appreciate the transparency that comes with advertised burns that can be tracked.
+By contrast, a burn controlled by the team and based on project achievements can help keep community engagement high and the impact on the token just as high.
+In addition, Crypto communities appreciate the transparency that comes with advertised burns that can be tracked.

-SafeMoon has implemented a burn strategy that's meant to be beneficial to the community in the long term.
+SafeMoon has implemented a burn strategy that's meant to benefit the community in the long term.
+This is achieved by distributing some rewards to a public burn address.
 The community is fully informed regarding the burns, and the total amount of tokens burned is always located on the homepage of the SafeMoon website, making it a simple task to identify the circulating supply at all times.